Warm Dark Matter Galaxies with Central Supermassive Black-Holes: Explicit Thomas-Fermi Galaxy solutions with central supermassive black holes

 in eq.(\ref{MBHxi0}).

 \end{itemize}

 { 0.2cm}

 From our extensive numerical calculations we find that the galaxy mass increases and the galaxy size increases when the constant $ | A | $ characteristic of the the central behaviour of $ \nu(\xi)$ for $ \xi \to 0 $ eq.(\ref{conbh}) increases.
-This is similar to the case in the absence of central black-holes where $ A = \nu(0) $ \cite{newas,astro}.
+This is similar to the case in the absence of central black holes where $ A = \nu(0) $ \cite{newas}, \cite{astro}, \cite{eqesta}.